openstack-k8s-operators/os-diff/README.md

 director_host=my.undercloud.local
 ```

-Note that the concat of ssh_cmd + director_host should be a "successful ssh access".
+Note that the result of ssh_cmd + director_host should be a "successful ssh access".

 #### Generate ssh.config file from inventory or hosts file

-Os-diff can use an ssh.config file for getting access to your TripleO/OSP environment.
+os-diff can use an ssh.config file for getting access to your TripleO/OSP environment.
-A command can help you to generate this ssh config file from your Ansible inventory (like tripleo-ansible-inventory.yaml file):
+A command can help you to generate this SSH config file from your Ansible inventory (like tripleo-ansible-inventory.yaml file):

 ```
 os-diff configure -i tripleo-ansible-inventory.yaml -o ssh.config --yaml
 ```

-The ssh.config file will looks like this (for a Standalone deployment):
+The ssh.config file will look like this (for a Standalone deployment):

 ```
 Host standalone